Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 In the fall of 1941 Hitler demanded that German U-boats be placed in the Mediterranean, in order to help protect the convoys carrying supplies for the German Africa corps which was advancing towards Egypt.
 A considerable amount of boats were released, and in the course of the latter part of the year several U-boats had successfully gotten through the straits of Gibraltar, making the passage of north/southbound Atlantic convoys more dangerous for the Allies.
 Additionally, German Focke-Wolfe bombers and reconnaissance aircraft were operating west of Gibraltar, sinking ships as well as directing the U-boats towards their goals.

-Siremalm was in Convoy HG 73 which suffered great losses at the end of Sept. that year*.
+As mentioned above, Siremalm had arrived Gibraltar from Almeria on Sept.
+12-1941.
+With a cargo of 4000 tons iron ore for Barrow, she left Gibraltar again on Sept.
+17, joining Convoy HG 73, which suffered great losses.
 The convoy was initially shadowed by Italian submarines, though without causing any harm, but it was later located by German aircraft, which then notified the U-boats nearby.
-Siremalm had departed Gibraltar on Sept.
-17-1941 with a cargo of 4000 tons iron ore for Barrow, and according to J. Rohwer, was torpedoed by U-201 (Schnee) on Sept.
-27. However, a recent re-assessment of events indicates that the culprit may have been U-124 late on the 26th.
-See the discussion at Uboat.net's forum starting here - the info on Siremalm is in this reply (both are external links).
+According to J. Rohwer, Siremalm was torpedoed by U-201 (Schnee) on Sept.
+27. However, a recent re-assessment of events indicates that the culprit may have been U-124 (Mohr) in the evening of the 26th.
+See the discussion at Uboat.net's forum starting here (the info on Siremalm is in this reply) as well as this Reassessment of U-boat attacks (all are external links).
+Page 2 of the archive documents gives sinking date as Sept.
+27 at 03:27.

 She sank immediately, position 49 05N 20 10W (Hocking gives "about 700 miles west of the Bishop Rock").
 There were no survivors; 20 Norwegian, 3 Finnish, 1 Swedish and 3 British seamen died (or possibly 21 Norwegians, no Swedish - see misc. notes below).